licksylick/classification_models.pytorch/README.md

 -----
 ### 2. Dataset structure
-Directory with 2 subdirectories: `tran_val` with the number of subdirectories equal to num classes and `test` with the number of subdirectories equal to num classes:
+Directory with 2 subdirectories: `train_val` with the number of subdirectories equal to num classes and `test` with the number of subdirectories equal to num classes:
 dataset
  ~~~~
     dataset